benoit-liquet/COMBSS-R-VIGNETTE/Low_dimensional_example.md

 Load functions useful for running COMBSS
 -------------------------------
-[Sarat: Is this the correct path for users loading the file directly from github?]
+[Sarat: Is this the correct path for users loading the file directly from github?
+Or mention that they have to download this file into the working directory.]

 ``` r
 source("Function-for-combss-github.R")